shawnpaps/personal-brand-portfolio/copilot_rewrite_instructions.md

 ## Brand Overview

-**sudo.create** is a creative media studio that helps artists, brands, musicians, events, podcasters, and creators tell stories through photography, videography, audio, and technology.\
+**sudo.create** is a creative media studio that helps artists, brands, musicians, events, and creators tell stories through photography, videography, and technology.\
 We blend art, media, and tech to create visuals and systems that move people.

-**Core Offerings:** - Visual storytelling (photo & video) - Audio production & editing - Creative tech & content systems - Strategy &
+**Core Offerings:** - Visual storytelling (photo & video) - Creative tech & content systems - Strategy &
 creative direction

 **Mission:** Create art that resonates, systems that empower, and